Sher Qilla

-WAYS OF ENTRANCE (داخلہِ کے راستے)
+Location

 Sherqilla has 2 main bridges which connect the Ghizer road with Sherqilla valley, one is Wooden Bridge and the other one is RCC Bridge.
 The wooden Bridge is made in the 90s.
 And the RCC Bridge is formed in (May-2020), it took more than 6 years for the completion of this bridge.
 It is fully operational today with a huge influx of tourists and cargo vehicles coming towards the valley.